Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sharepoint/install-sharepoint.md

 Once the SharePoint Products Preparation tool finishes, you might have to launch the SharePoint installer again, especially if you had to restart your computer.

 Remember that you'll need a single domain account to act as the TFS Report Reader account to complete this section.
-See “What will I need?” earlier in this topic.
+See "What will I need?" earlier in this topic.

 1. Insert the SharePoint Server 2013 DVD and launch default.hta, or run sharepoint.exe (for SharePoint Foundation installations).